jonroig/emojiurlifier/README.md

 Example: <a href="http://😎🌐.ws">😎🌐.ws<a/>

 ... falls back to <a href="http://cooldomain.ws/">cooldomain.ws</a> on browsers which don't support Emoji Domains.
+Or, alternatively, enhances the URL to <a href="http://😎🌐.ws">😎🌐.ws</a> on browsers which do.

 ## Install
 Simple... takes 30 seconds.
 Just add this to your source code: